 1. Predators

-Fortunately, most Predators are not so to this extreme. Â In many cases, a Predator doesn’t even have the desired outcome in mind.
+Fortunately, most Predators are not so extreme.
+In many cases, a Predator doesn’t even have the desired outcome in mind.
 They simply say something about a potential Victim without thinking about what may happen as a result.

 2. Enablers

-By definition, Predators initiate actions aimed at Victims but Enablers are ultimately just as culpable, often to the point of ensuring the Victim’s ultimate downfall.
+By definition, Predators initiate actions aimed at Victims, but Enablers are ultimately just as culpable, often to the point of ensuring the Victim’s ultimate downfall.

 3. Victims